qqqlllyyyy/javascript-fundamentals/interview-questions/README.md

 # Test

-### In what order will the numbers 1-4 be logged to the console when the code below is executed?
-Why?
+### In what order will the numbers be logged to the console when the code below is executed?
 ```
 (function() {
     console.log(1);